 In an effective team, it is essential for each subordinate to understand what duties, functions, and activities are required in the job and what results are expected.
 Even a subordinate who is highly competent and motivated may fail to achieve a high level of performance if confused about responsibilities and priorities.
 Such confusion results in misdirected effort and neglect of important responsibilities in favor of less important ones.

 The more complex and multifaceted the job, the more difficult it is to determine what needs to be done.
 Clarifying behavior is likely to be more important when there is substantial role ambiguity or role conflict for members of the work unit.
-Less clarifying is necessary if the organization has elaborate rules and regulations dictating how the work should be done and subordinates understand them, or if subordinates are highly trained professionals who have the expertise to do their jobs without much direction from superiors.
+Less clarification is necessary if the organization has elaborate rules and regulations dictating how the work should be done and subordinates understand them.
+Subordinates who are highly trained professionals and have the expertise to do their jobs without much direction from superiors also require less clarification.

 The following guidelines indicate how leaders can effectively assign tasks to subordinates and clarify subordinate roles and responsibilities.
 They help you build an effective team that guarantees high performance.